Manuel-Padilla/clicky_game/README.md

 ## Overview

 Clicky Game!
-Martin Edition is an entertaining memory game created with React that allows user to input their favorite burger.
-Whenever a user submits a burger's name, your app will display the burger to be devoured.
+Martin Edition is an entertaining memory game created with React.

 ## Instructions